Trump’s Department Of Homeland Security To Compile A Database Of Journalists, Bloggers And ‘Influencers’

 — Dr. DaShanne Stokes (@DaShanneStokes) April 6, 2018

-Meanwhile the United States, once a bastion of the free press thanks to rigorous First Amendment protections on free speech, has started showing signs of becoming not-so-free.
-Freedom House, which ranks every country’s freedom of the press, notes that things have taken a turn for the worse since Trump.
+Meanwhile, the United States, once a bastion of the free press thanks to rigorous First Amendment protections on free speech, has started showing signs of becoming not-so-free.
+Freedom House, which ranks every country’s freedom of the press, noted that things had taken a turn for the worse since Trump.
 On a scale from Zero to 100, where Zero is the “most free” and 100 is the “least free,” the U.S. scores 23, down 2 points since before Trump.

 “A number of journalists were targeted for arrest while covering protests, including several who faced serious charges in connection with demonstrations against oil pipelines, though in most cases the charges were eventually dropped.”